 “I did everything.
 I was charting on my patients, aiding with med packs, drawing up medication,” she added.
 “I felt very prepared from my clinical experience to go into this internship program.”

 While she stays plenty busy as a student athlete and co-chair of the Student Nurse Council, Vanessa makes academics her top priority.
 As a member of the SNC, she ranks in the top 10% of her nursing cohort.

-Karen Braccialarghe, assistant clinical professor at Elms, invited Vanessa to shadow her for a day in the pediatric ICU at Connecticut Children’s Medical Center.
+Karen Braccialarghe, a former assistant clinical professor at Elms, invited Vanessa to shadow her for a day in the pediatric ICU at Connecticut Children’s Medical Center.
 This experience was eye-opening, Vanessa said, and couldn’t have come about without the faculty guidance the Elms nursing program is known for.

 “I feel grateful to have someone like Prof. Braccialarghe because she sparked my interest in the ICU,” Vanessa said.
 “I know she’s given other students the same opportunity.
 I don’t know if every professor does that, but there are opportunities to have that mentor here.”

 On campus, Vanessa co-chairs the undergraduate Student Nurse Council (SNC) with fellow nursing major Reilly McQueston ’19.
 Vanessa and Reilly act as liaisons between their peers and the nursing faculty, listening to student concerns about the program and working with professors to make positive changes.
 Most recently, the duo developed a presentation to help students wrap their heads around ATI, the software used to prepare for the NCLEX.

 SNC members also act as unofficial mentors, available to answer questions for fellow nursing majors.